rasitayaz/flutter-pie-menu/README.md

 ),
 ```

-Using `rightClickShowsMenu` and `leftClickShowsMenu` attributes of `PieTheme`, you can customize the mouse button behavior.
+Use the `rightClickShowsMenu` and `leftClickShowsMenu` attributes of `PieTheme` to customize mouse button behavior.

 ```dart
 PieTheme(